 A study out today in the Archives of Neurology [Arch Neurol.
-2010;67:1491-1497] finds that having a high level of HDL cholesterol lowers risk for Alzheimer’s disease.
+2010;67:1491-1497] finds that having a high level of HDL is short for high density lipoprotein.
+It is the “good cholesterol” responsible for removing harmful cholesterol from the bloodstream.
+High HDL levels reduce the… lowers risk for Alzheimer’s disease.
 Previous studies have also confirmed that high HDL cholesterol lowers risk for heart disease as well.
 So, if higher HDL levels are good for you how do you raise them?
 The answer is by eating a low GL diet and supplementing niacin.
 Niacin not only lowers cholesterol better than any drug, but it also raises HDL and helps unblock arteries.

 Another study just out gave those with high cholesterol a combination of simvastin and niacin, starting with 10mg of simvastatin and 250mg of extended-release niacin, building up to 20mg of simvastatin and 500mg of niacin.
 Only 10% of people experience flushing, an effect of high dose niacin, by increasing niacin dose in this fashion.
-Up went HDL cholesterol, and down went total cholesterol, LDL cholesterol and triglycerides which is exactly what you want.
+Up went HDL cholesterol, and down went total cholesterol, LDL is short for low density lipoprotein.
+It is the “bad cholesterol” which collects in the walls of blood vessels, causing blockages.
+High LDL levels… and triglycerides which is exactly what you want.
 There is also evidence that niacin improves memory.
 I take 50mg a day, as part of my multivitamin and a ‘brain food’ formula.

 If you’d like to find out more about Alzheimer’s prevention my new, revised and updated book, the Alzheimer’s Prevention Plan, is now available on line.
 It will be launched into the shops in the New Year.
 Since a large proportion of the brain is made from cholesterol it makes no sense to eat a low cholesterol diet by avoiding eggs which are packed with homocysteine-lowering and brain friendly phospholipids.
 I make a point to eat, at least, six eggs a week – free-range, organic of course.
 This is no real evidence, by the way, that cholesterol lowering statin drugs reduce risk of Alzheimer’s, although this is often touted as a benefit by pharma marketeers.